 - indoor facilities for young children, such as creches and toys, will not be available

 - your usual place of worship may choose to open later than 4 July, or not be able to open safely at all

 - opening and service times may have changed.
 Check these details before you travel

-- singing, chanting and shouting, sharing food and using communal vessels should be avoided
+- avoid sharing food and using communal vessels

 - services may be shortened, rituals adapted and communal resources such as prayer mats and service sheets removed from use

 - avoid singing, chanting, shouting, raising your voice or playing a musical instrument you have to blow into as there is a possible increased risk of transmitting COVID-19 from aerosol or droplets

 - Small groups of professional or non-professional singers are able to sing in front of worshippers both outdoors and indoors from 15 August.
 See the new government guidance on singing, chanting and music.

 Links to guidance from faith groups

 Catholic Church England and Wales's guidance for collective worship